datawire/reference-infrastructure-fabric/docs/aws_bootstrap.md

 If you already had an AWS account then the following steps may or may not apply depending on how much control you have over your AWS account.

 ...
 TBD ...

+## Setup AWS command line tool

+The easiest way to get and use the `aws` command is to install it into the user's Python environment with `pip`.
+See the [official documentation](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) for available options if this is not suitable for some reason.

+### Linux

+`pip install --upgrade --user awscli`

+### macOS / Mac OS X

+`sudo pip install --upgrade --user awscli --ignore-installed six`